Knowledge syntheses involve systematically searching the literature. For example,

 Keep track of the terms you will be using in your search strategy in whatever way works best for you.
 Below, we provide an example of a worksheet that can be used for this purpose.
 Depending on your research question, the list of terms can get quite long and can be difficult to manage if you are not recording them as you are finding them.

 Example: The subject heading for cancer in MEDLINE (via PubMed) is the MeSH term Neoplasms.
-This means that all articles selected for indexing in MEDLINE that are about cancer at a general level will be tagged or indexed with this subject heading, or if the article is about a specfic cancer like breast cancer, with a narrower term (note: there is a time delay between the addition of records to MEDLINE and their indexing with MeSH terms, and some records will not be indexed at all).
+This means that all articles selected for indexing in MEDLINE that are about cancer at a general level will be tagged or indexed with this subject heading, or if the article is about a specific cancer like breast cancer, with a narrower term.

-How the subject headings are actually used in a database (if they're even available) depends on the platform you're searching, e.g., to use the subject heading for 'Neoplasms' in PubMed or Ovid MEDLINE:
+How you actually use subject headings in a database search (if they're even available) depends on the platform you're searching, e.g., to use the subject heading for 'Neoplasms' in PubMed or Ovid MEDLINE, which can both essentially be used to search MEDLINE:

-Keyword (or textword) searching is when we search for words which we expect to find in the title, abstract, or author-defined terms of relevant articles; it is how we typically interrogate web search engines.
-Draw up a list of words or phrases related to each concept in your research question.
+Keyword (or textword, natural language, or free-text) searching is when we, for example, search for words which we expect to find in the title, abstract, or author-assigned keywords of relevant articles; it is how we typically interrogate web search engines like Google.
+Draw up a list of words or phrases related to each key concept in your research question.
 When using this technique, you will need to be aware of synonyms and spelling variations.

-Example: Keywords (or textwords) for cancer can include cancer / cancers / cancerous / neoplasm / neoplasms / neoplastic / tumor / tumors / tumour / tumours etc.
+Example: Keywords (or textwords) for cancer can include cancer / cancers / cancerous / malignancies / malignancy / malignant / metastasis / metastases / metastatic / neoplasia / neoplasm / neoplasms / neoplastic / tumor / tumors / tumour / tumours etc.

 Note: Capitalize your operators as a matter of practice.
-In some databases, it does not matter whether you enter them in uppercase or lowercase, but others (like PubMed or Google Scholar) require them to be in uppercase.
+In some platforms or search systems, it does not matter whether you enter them in uppercase or lowercase, but others (like PubMed or Google Scholar) require them to be in uppercase to work properly.

 Use parentheses to set the order of execution of the Boolean logic.
 Parentheses work in most but not all systems (e.g., they work on the Ovid, PubMed, EBSCOhost, ProQuest, Scopus, and Web of Science platforms, but they are ignored in Google and Google Scholar)